-This online form is available to permit any individual to report acts or incidents of sexual misconduct on campus.
+This online form is available to permit any individual to report acts or incidents of discrimination, harassment and/or sexual violence/misconduct on campus.
 All information is kept confidential and private by the University to the extent allowed by law.
-No information regarding the sender (name, email, IP address, etc.) will be collected when submitting information to the Title IX Coordinator and University Police Department through this online program.
+No information regarding the sender (name, email, IP address, etc.) will be collected when submitting information to the University Title IX Coordinator and University Police Department through this online program.
 There is an optional request for personal identifying information (e.g., name, contact information, address).
 The purpose of this form is to refer immediate issues for review, handling and resolution, to collect statistical data, as well as to determine possible patterns that may exist on campus.
 Even with anonymous reporting, the university may investigate an incident to determine if the community is in potential danger.

-Note: University employees are required to complete an online Anonymous Incident Report when made aware of an incident related to any form of sexual misconduct (i.e. sexual assault, sexual harassment, stalking and intimate partner/domestic violence).
+\ Note: As a responsible employee, all University employees who have direct contact with students are required to complete an online Anonymous Incident Report when made aware of an incident related to any form of sexual violence/misconduct (i.e. sexual assault, sexual harassment, stalking and intimate partner/domestic violence).
+Responsible employee will advise you of their obligation to report any matter brought to their attention and offer available/known resources on campus, such as the Counseling Center, Office(s) of Health Services, University Title IX Coordinator, University Police Department and the Women's Center for Greater Danbury.

-Assistance in Changing Living Arrangements, Class Schedules, or On-campus Work Schedules As a reasonable accommodations measure, the university recognizes that students may want to change their on-campus living arrangements, class schedules, and on-campus work arrangements.
+Assistance in Changing Living Arrangements, Class Schedules, or On-campus Work Schedules

+As a reasonable accommodations measure, the university recognizes that students may want to change their oncampus living arrangements, class schedules, and on-campus work arrangements.
 Students requesting these changes should contact the Title IX Coordinator at (203) 837-8444 or (203) 837-8277, the Director of Housing (203-837-8736) and/or the Dean of Students (203 837-8547).
 The mentioned parties will work collectively to address your request and seek the best possible resolution to your living arrangements and campus safety.